OlgaRabodzei/conditional_fields/README.txt

 Description:
 --------------------
 Conditional Fields allows you to manage sets of dependencies between fields.
-When a field is “dependent”, it will only be available for editing and displayed if the state of the “dependee” field matches the right condition.
+When a field is "dependent", it will only be available for editing and displayed if the state of the "dependee" field matches the right condition.
 When editing a node (or any other entity type that supports fields, like users, terms and files), the dependent fields are dynamically modified with the States API.
-You can, for example, define a custom “Article teaser" field that is shown only if a "Has teaser" checkbox is checked.
+You can, for example, define a custom "Article teaser" field that is shown only if a "Has teaser" checkbox is checked.

 Dependencies: